nomad3/cognitivelabschool/README.md

         *   Quiz submissions automatically update user skill proficiency scores in the backend.
 5.  **Personalized Learning Path - Foundation:**
     *   **AI-Driven Recommendations:** The system analyzes user skill proficiencies.
-    *   **Study Plan Generation:** For skills where proficiency is below a target threshold, the platform recommends relevant courses or modules that teach those specific skills.
+    *   **Study Plan Generation:** For skills where proficiency is below a target threshold, the platform recommends relevant courses or modules.
-    *   **Dedicated Study Plan Page:** Users can view their personalized study plan, guiding their learning journey.
+    *   **Modernized Student Homepage (Study Plan):** A personalized dashboard for users to view their progress, enrolled courses (placeholder stats), and study recommendations.
 6.  **Admin Capabilities:**
+    *   **Modernized Admin Dashboard:** A revamped central hub for administrators with a professional dark theme, clear navigation, (placeholder) key statistics, and quick access to management sections.
+    *   Consistent dark theme and improved UX across all core admin sections (Courses, Users, Skills, Enrollments management pages).
     *   Full CRUD interfaces (UI and API) for managing Skills.
     *   UI sections for associating skills with Courses and Modules.
     *   (Basic admin for other entities is evolving).
+7.  **Enhanced User Experience (UX) & User Interface (UI):**
+    *   Consistent dark theme applied across authentication, admin, and core student-facing pages.
+    *   Improved navigation, visual feedback, and modern styling for a more cohesive and professional platform feel.
+    *   Tailwind CSS with `@tailwindcss/typography` for styled Markdown content.
-7.  **Code Quality & Maintainability:**
+8.  **Code Quality & Maintainability:**
     *   Consistent linting and formatting.
     *   Resolution of ESLint/TypeScript issues for a cleaner codebase.